pat/blog/_posts/2025-05-09-saml-ruby-automated-tests.markdown

 So instead, we turned to request specs, and found that worked quite well!
 Our testing framework of choice is RSpec, but I'm sure these tests could be adapted to other tools.

-Taking in the approach outlined in [this post](/2025/05/06/saml-ruby-service-provider.html) for the controller actions, we can test the endpoint which initiates a SAML request (the `new` action), where we confirm that the resulting redirect:
+Taking in the approach outlined in [this post](/2025/05/06/saml-ruby-service-provider.html) for the controller actions, we can test the endpoint which initiates a SAML request (the <code>new</code> action), where we confirm that the resulting redirect:

 * Has a `SAMLRequest` parameter
 * Has a `RelayState` parameter